View of the Lyngen Alps from Lyngen North

 These igloos are the real deal

-They also have heated floors, private bathrooms with tinted glasses for privacy, free high-speed WiFi and private parking.
+They also have heated floors, private bathrooms with tinted glasses for privacy, free high-speed WiFi, and private parking.
 The bed is ultra comfortable and has a slightly oversized mattress.

 Northern Lights planetarium for two